pjechris/CohesionKit/README.md

 > You might think about storing books on `Author` directly (`author.books`).
 In this case `Author` would need to implement `Aggregate` and declare `books` are nested entity.
 >
 > However I strongly advise you to not nest `Identifiable` objects into other `Identifiable` objects.
 Read [Handling relationships](https://swiftunwrap.com/article/modeling-done-right/) article if you want to know more about this subject.

+### Storing vs Updating

+For now we only focused on `identityMap.store` but CohesionKit comes with another method to store data: `identityMap.update`.

+Sometimes both can be used but they each have a different purpose:

+1. `store` is suited for storing full data retrieved from webservices, like `GET /user` for instance
+2. `update` is usually used for partial data.
+It's also the preferred method when receiving events from websockets for instances.

 ## Advanced topics